Imagine 💡

 The remote trigger can communicate with the camera through radio or infrared signals, allowing the photographer to take photos without touching the camera.
 This is useful in situations where camera shake should be minimized, such as long exposures or when using slow shutter speeds.

-4. GPS Unit
+4. GPS unit

 A GPS unit can be attached to the camera's hot shoe to add geotagging information to the photos taken with the camera.